Oberheim/Oberheim.github.io/_posts/2016-02-12-artificial-intelligence-today.markdown

 They warn us about what they call *Strong Artifical Intelligence*.
 AI that is capable of thinking by itself, perhaps with a conciousness and ability to make decisions.
 Some scientists think that in 2025 we will have an AI that is equally as intelligent as a human being and by 2040 one single AI instance will be as intelligent as the entire human race collectively.
 The AI problem can be divided into 2 subproblems, the first one is to figure out how to create intelligence, the second one is how to give the AI safe constraints or the same values as humans.
 I say that if we figre out problem 2 first, we’re safe.
 But what happens is just speculation, but I agree that the unknown can be daunting.

+>“Massive transformation is on the horizon.
+Jobs, companies, and entire industries will be reimagined.”
+- Paul Roetzer, CEO @PR 20/20

 ### Artificial Intelligence Today
 The Silicon Valley giants like Google and Facebook are currently riding on top of the AI wave of popularity.
 Google bought the secretive AI company DeepMind for 400 million dollars and are currently experimenting with the tech.
 Facebook recently unveiled their photo app called Moments that uses AI to recognize a person in the picture.
 Then we all know about Google’s fully automated self driving cars capable of driving a million miles without an accident.
 Your android device knows when you’re on your way to work and informs you if there’s a traffic jam on the way or if your buss is late.
 If i search the net for a weekend trip to London both Facebook and the rest of the net gets filled with travelling ads.
 AI technology is literally everywhere and I bet that tomorrows fortune 500 companies follow the formula: